This blog guide goes into why and how to justify and hyphenate text on your website without Javascript.

 How to Justify

-It is actually pretty simple — to justify your body text, just add this to your CSS style sheet:
+It is actually pretty simple.
+To justify your body text, just add this to your CSS style sheet:

 body {